GUIDELINES FOR SUBMITTING A MOTION TO THE GENERAL ASSEMBLY (GA) ANNUAL MEETINGS

 A Background Paper should:

-E. Consist of under 1000 words.
+- Consist of fewer than 500 words (c. side of A4).
 References to other supporting information, such as webpages or publications, may be used.

 The Annual Meetings detailed agenda will indicate when motions will be taken.